FREE SHIPPING on orders of $85 or more

 First found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel.
 The name is derived from Suibhne O'Neill, who was a chieftain in Argyll, Scotland.
 His descendants migrated to Ireland as gallowglasses (mercenaries) prior to 1267.
 The three great septs of this name finally established themselves in Tirconnell in 14th century; they were known as MacSweeney Fanad, MacSweeney Banagh, and MacSweeney na dTuath, who were commonly referred to as 'MacSweeney of the Battleaxes.'
 They later became attached to the MacCarthys in the south and acquired their own territories and castles in Muskerry in County Cork.

 This web page shows only a small excerpt of our Swiney research.
-Another 386 words(28 lines of text) are included under the topic Early Swiney History in all our PDF Extended History products.
+Another 137 words(10 lines of text) covering the years 1299 and 1310 are included under the topic Early Swiney History in all our PDF Extended History products.

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Swiney name:

-Swiney Settlers in the United States in the 17th Century
+Swiney Settlers in United States in the 17th Century

-Swiney Settlers in the United States in the 18th Century
+Swiney Settlers in United States in the 18th Century

-Swiney Settlers in the United States in the 19th Century
+Swiney Settlers in United States in the 19th Century

-Swiney Settlers in the United States in the 20th Century
+Swiney Settlers in United States in the 20th Century

 The Swiney Family Crest was acquired from the Houseofnames.com archives.
 The Swiney Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.